WooCommerce Shipping Pro Chapter-1: Setting Up

 For Example: If Min Weight=0 Kg& Max Weight=5.25 Kg, then accepted Min Weight is greater than 0 Kg and Max Weight is less than or equal to 5.25 Kg.

-For Example: If Min number of item=0 & Max number of items=25, then accepted Min number of item(s) is greater than 0 and Max number of items is less than or equal to 25.
+For Example: If the Min number of items=0 & Max number of items=25, then the accepted Min number of item(s) is greater than 0 and the Max number of items is less than or equal to 25.

 |Rate Based on||You can calculate rates based on the weight of the cart items, the number of items in the cart, or the total price of the cart.|

-For Example: Let’s take an example with weight.
+For Example: Let’s take an example of weight.